Jada Pinkett Smith Admits She Started Dating Will Before He Was Divorced From His First Wife

 “Absolutely.
 It’s constantly unfolding.
 I think now after 23 years we just have a maturity and an understanding that it’s a process,” Pinkett Smith agreed.

-Pinkett Smith will host the new show alongside her mother as well as her 17-year-old daughter, singer Willow Smith.
+Pinkett Smith hosts the new show alongside her mother as well as her 17-year-old daughter, singer Willow Smith.

 “Red Table Talk is about raw truth, love and deep passion.
-My mother is old school, Willow is new school, and I find myself right in the middle,” Pinkett Smith told PEOPLE in April.
+My mother is old school, Willow is new school, and I find myself right in the middle,” Pinkett Smith told PEOPLE.
 “I’ve done a lot of sharing and growing on Facebook.
 Being able to engage with the Facebook Watch community in such a deeply personal way is amazing, and I’m excited to be part of something new.”

 “As a 17-year-old, it’s important for me to be able to talk openly about what’s going on in my life … there have been too many times I have felt alone,” Willow said.